Friday, May 28, 2021

 Biblical instruction is critical for the development of a Christian congregation.
 This assurance is given in Ephesians 4:11-14.

-This is the senior most category in a Christian congregation.
-A mature believer is one who exhibits spiritual stability and consistency in their moral and spiritual conduct.
-Their grasp of Biblical truths is finer than that of the novices.
+This is the senior-most or highest category in a Christian congregation or community.
+A mature believer is one who exhibits spiritual maturity, fortitude, and consistency in their moral and spiritual conduct (cf. 2 Corinthians 3:1-4; 1 Timothy 3:1-7).
+Their grasp of the truths of Scripture is finer than that of the novices.
 They are tested and proven in many areas of life and have a good report from within and without.
 Mature believers have learned to submit to Christ in humility in every situation of their lives, even in the most unpleasant of circumstances.

-I must however caution that mature believers are not perfect in their faith and practice.
+I must however caution that mature believers are not perfect in their faith.
 They too are still growing and must regularly feed on God's word and be open to spiritual correction in truth.
+Besides, God constantly tests their faith to ground them further (James 1:2-4).
+Christian maturity is a process rather than a destination.
+It terminates on death or at Christ's coming, whichever be earlier.

-This category provides a pool of believers who can be assigned critical leadership oversight roles in the congregation.
-They can serve as elders, deacons and group leaders.
+This category consists of a pool of believers who can be assigned critical oversight roles in the congregation.
+They can serve as elders, deacons, and group leaders.
 They can also be assigned church planting and missionary duties.

 CAN A BELIEVER FALL AWAY FROM THE FAITH?